 - The aging of the “baby boom generation”—the especially large generation of Americans born between 1946 and 1964—meant that the proportion of young workers in the economy was relatively high in the 1970s, as the boomers entered the labor market, but is relatively low today.
 As we noted earlier, middle-aged and older workers are far more likely to experience low unemployment than younger workers, a factor that tends to reduce the natural rate of unemployment as the baby boomers age.

 The combined result of these factors is that the natural rate of unemployment was on average lower in the 1990s and the early 2000s than in the 1980s.
 The 2008–2009 Great Recession pushed monthly unemployment rates up to 10% in late 2009.
 However, even at that time, the Congressional Budget Office was forecasting that by 2015, unemployment rates would fall back to about 5%.
-During the last four months of 2015 the unemployment rate held steady at 5.0%.
-Throughout 2016 and up through January 2017, the unemployment rate has remained at or slightly below 5%.
-As of the first quarter of 2017, the Congressional Budget Office estimates the natural rate to be 4.74%, and the measured unemployment rate for January 2017 is 4.8%.
+During the first two months of 2020, the unemployment rate held steady at 3.5%.
+As of the first quarter of 2022, the Congressional Budget Office estimates the natural rate to be 4.6%.

 The Natural Rate of Unemployment in Europe